mathe-botond/shiny-base-backend/README.md

 # shiny-base-backend

-A PHP backend for the shiny-base-client app.
-Client repo can be found here: [https://github.com/mathe-botond/shiny-base-client](shiny-base-client)
+A PHP backend for the [shiny-base-client](https://github.com/mathe-botond/shiny-base-client) app.

 Made as a toy project.